WiseLibs/wise-river/README.md

 If the `callback` throws an exception or returns a rejected promise, the river will stop and will be rejected with the same error.

-Rivers will buffer their content until `observe()` (or a higher-level method of consumption) is used.
+Rivers will buffer their content until `pump()` (or a higher-level method of consumption) is used.
 Each river can only have a single consumer.
-If you try to `observe()` the same river twice, a warning will be emitted and the second observer will never receive any data.
-In other words, the river will look like an empty river (except to the first observer).
-This way, observers either get "all or nothing" — it's impossible to receive a partial representation of the river's content.
+If you try to `pump()` the same river twice, a warning will be emitted and the second consumer will never receive any data.
+In other words, the river will look like an empty river (except to the first consumer).
+This way, consumers either get "all or nothing" — it's impossible to receive a partial representation of the river's content.

 This method returns a function (`"cleanup"`), which will dispose of the river's underlying resources (if any).
 If you're using this low-level method, it's your responsibility to ensure that `cleanup` is eventually called, regardless of success or failure.
 If you're piping the river's content to a *new* river, you should simply pass `cleanup` to the fourth parameter of the River constructor (`free()`).
-If you try to `observe()` the same river twice, invocations after the first will return a no-op function; only the *first* observer (the consumer) has authority over the river's resources.
+If you try to `pump()` the same river twice, invocations after the first will return a no-op function; only the *real* consumer has authority over the river's resources.

 If `cleanup` is called before the river is resolved, the river will be rejected with a `Cancellation` error, which is just a subclass of `Error`.